My Neck Hurts! What Are the Best Pillows for Neck Pain?

 November 27, 2012 • By

 Waking up with a sore or stiff neck?
 This is very common and is usually related to sleeping with your neck in the wrong position.
 If your neck is bent at an unnatural angle and you sleep that way for several hours, it is quite likely you will feel it in the morning.
-Understanding your sleeping position and using pillows for neck pain can help eliminate the discomfort you may be experiencing, as well as increase the quality of your sleep.

 Have you ever tried to sleep without a pillow?
 Most people find this incredibly uncomfortable.
 In fact, sleeping without a pillow on a nice bed can be more uncomfortable than sleeping on a hard floor with the proper pillow.
 The difference is proper support of your neck and head.